-Leadership plays a significant role in the overall team success for several reasons.
+Leadership plays a significant role in overall team success for several reasons.
 Leaders, good ones at least, define the vision, mission, values, goals, roles, and expectations for the team.
 Referring to Tuckman’s stages of team development (Forming, Storming, Norming and Performing), these are all things that need to take place in the forming stage.
 This is the foundation from which all else will be built.
 Start with a shaky foundation and your team will crumble in the first storm.
 Build a solid base and your team can withstand great force.

 Leaders are coaches and mentors; they help keep teams on track, remove barriers and prepare the ground so the team can perform unhindered.

 Conversely, leaders can also create a toxic environment that leads to total team destruction and failure.
 Sometimes this is due to incompetence and sometimes leaders simply use bad tactics because they think they are right.

 In my soon to be released book, Learning In Thin Air (the same title as my keynote), I share stories of good and bad leaders and the impact they had on overall team success.